 - What patient shares do key therapies and brands garner by line of therapy in migraine patients initiating prophylaxis?
 What are the quarterly trends in prescribing recently treated and prophylactically naive migraine patients?

 - How have anti-CGRP MAbs been integrated into the treatment algorithm, and what claims did they capture by the end of our claims period?

 - What percentage of prophylactically naive migraine patients began drug therapy within our two-year prescription-tracking period?
 What percentage of patients progress to later lines of therapy, and how quickly do they progress?

 - What percentage of migraine patients are treated with monotherapy versus combination therapy?
 What are the most frequently used combinations?

 - What are the product-level compliance and persistency rates among prophylactically treated patients?

-Key drugs covered: Aimovig, Ajovy, Emgality, Botox, topiramate IR, Trokendi XR, Qudexy XR, topiramate XR, propranolol, amitriptyline, verapamil, others
+Key Drugs Covered: Aimovig, Ajovy, Emgality, Botox, Trokendi XR, Qudexy XR, topiramate IR/XR, propranolol, amitriptyline, verapamil, others

 Treatment Algorithms: Claims Data Analysis provides detailed, quantitative analysis of the treatment journey and brand usage across lines of therapy and overall using real-world, patient-level claims data so that marketers can accurately assess their source of business, benchmark usage against competitors, and quantify areas of opportunity for their marketed or emerging brand.